opendp/smartnoise-samples/data/synthesis/mwem_sample/README.md

 ## Recommended order for navigating MWEM samples, from view first to view last:

 ### 1. Visualizing MWEM
-    Brief: Gives a sense of the underlying functionality of MWEM via visualizations of private vs. synthetic histograms.
+Gives a sense of the underlying functionality of MWEM via visualizations of private vs. synthetic histograms.

 ### 2. Car Dataset MWEM (Multiclass)
-    Brief: This is an ideal dataset for MWEM: purely categorical.
+This is an ideal dataset for MWEM: purely categorical.
 MWEM is able to draw from a distribution across all the data and produce differentially private synthetic data that performs comparably to the original data on the multiclass task in a matter of seconds.

 ### 3. Adult Dataset Classification (Binary)
-    Brief: This is a difficult dataset for MWEM: combined categorical, ordinal and continuous.
+This is a difficult dataset for MWEM: combined categorical, ordinal and continuous.
 We must "split" the database into independent distributions, and sample from those, before recombining into a final distribution.
 We see that MWEM is still able to provide high quality synthetic data, although this data is not well suited for the adult dataset classification problem.

 ### 4. MNIST MWEM (Image Data)
-    Brief: This is a near impossible dataset for MWEM: image data.
+This is a near impossible dataset for MWEM: image data.
 Despite splitting the database in such a way that we jeopardize privacy, and using some of MWEMs most invasive tuning mechanisms, we find that the data we generate is not of very high quality.
 This example serves to show the limits of MWEMs capabilities.